 Find and Pursue Government Contracts

-You’ve registered your small business in the System for Awards Management (SAM), found an open solicitation that fits your small business offers, and your offer was submitted successfully.
+You’ve registered your small business in the System for Awards Management (SAM), found an open solicitation that fits what your small business offers, and your offer was submitted successfully.
 You have now been awarded a contract and are a Schedules contract holder.

-You’ve registered in SAM and landed a subcontracting gig with a Prime; or maybe you’re a GWAC contractor.
+You’ve registered in SAM and landed a subcontracting gig with an existing prime contractor; or maybe you’re a GWAC contractor.

-And if any of this is foreign to you, or confusing, re-visit Choose How to Sell to GSA.
+If any of this sounds foreign to you, or is confusing, re-visit Choose How to Sell to GSA.

 OK.
 Now what?
 How do you find opportunities and turn them into revenue streams?